Rolex watch murder: Jonaris's defence

 Jonaris's main defence was diminished responsibility.
-He said he suffered from depression, cannabis intoxication and obsession of the Rolex watch.
+He said he suffered from depression, cannabis intoxication, and had an obsession with the Rolex watch.

-Jonaris said that he was depressed before he killed Poh.
-His financial troubles did not go away from him despite his royalty status, and he owed money to his mother and friends.
-He sought solace and fell in love with Saifon given that they both have troubled pasts, and he felt she can understand him.
-Jonaris said that somehow, after hearing Saifon's story about the watch, he grew obsessed with the Rolex watch and it appeared in his dream at times.
-He felt like possessing the watch after seeing Sally Poh wearing it, and Jonaris said he only paid attention to it despite seeing the other valuables of Poh.
-On the day he met up with Poh at Marina South, Jonaris claimed that a voice in his mind told him to rob the woman of her watch.
-He said he was unable to control himself when his hand unknowingly took the hammer to bash at Poh's head, and could only see her mouth moving but no sound came out given.
-As he walked away from the scene after taking her watch, he said he felt a kind of “happiness and relief” that he had never experienced:
+Jonaris, who turned 24 in November 1998 during his trial, said that he was depressed before he killed Poh.
+His financial troubles did not go away despite his royal status, and he owed money to his mother and friends.
+He sought solace and fell in love with Saifon given that they both had troubled pasts, and he felt she understood him.
+Jonaris said that after hearing Saifon's story about the watch, he grew obsessed with the Rolex watch and it appeared in his dreams at times.
+He felt like possessing the watch after seeing Sally Poh wearing one, and Jonaris said he only paid attention to it despite seeing Poh's other valuables.
+On the day he met up with Poh at Marina South, Jonaris claimed that a voice in his mind told him to rob her of the watch.
+He said he was unable to control himself when his hand unknowingly took the hammer to bash at Poh's head, and could only see her mouth moving but no sound came out.
+As he walked away from the scene after taking her watch, he said he felt a kind of "happiness and relief" that he had never before experienced:

 The colour of the water, the sky, the bird, was so new.
 I felt so free, like a renaissance, like a new beginning.
 Everything seemed so clean.
 It looked like a beautiful day.

 Jonaris said that after robbing Poh of her Rolex watch, he went home to take a nap, and when he woke up, he thought he had had a nightmare of killing a person.
 Then it only dawned on him that everything was real when he found Poh's Rolex watch in his drawer.